twbs/bootstrap/site/content/docs/5.1/components/modal.md

 {{< added-in "5.2.0" >}}

-As part of Bootstrap's evolving CSS variables approach, dropdowns now use local CSS variables on `.modal` and `.modal-backdrop` for enhanced real-time customization.
+As part of Bootstrap's evolving CSS variables approach, modals now use local CSS variables on `.modal` and `.modal-backdrop` for enhanced real-time customization.
 Values for the CSS variables are set via Sass, so Sass customization is still supported, too.

 {{< scss-docs name="modal-css-vars" file="scss/_modal.scss" >}}